husayni/PerplexityGuard-Bench/README.md

 - **The benchmark:** `perplexity_guard/audit/` — a frozen attack battery + a five-screen evaluator + the figures and tables in the paper.
 - **The reference implementation:** `perplexity_guard/core/` — ESM-2 pseudo-perplexity (whole-sequence and sliding-window) + Wootton-Federhen complexity + commec wrapper.
 - **The headline result:** sliding-window pseudo-perplexity is the *structural patch* that closes the §4.2 mosaic-stitching evasion.
 At 50% natural-prefix budget, it recovers detection from 30% (whole-sequence OR-gate) to **70%** (OR-gate v2).
 The patch costs a 10% native-FPR, manageable via threshold retuning.
-- **Honest scope note:** the `commec` homology arm is wired up in code but **not empirically validated** in this work because the BLAST databases were not configured for the demo run.
-The OR-gate as measured in the paper is the perplexity + complexity arms only.
+- **Commec status:** the `commec` homology arm is wired up **and was run end-to-end** on the n=120 main matrix (`commec_status=clear` for every row of `perplexity_guard/demo_results/e2e_demo.csv`).
+All test sequences are benign-derived, so commec correctly returns `clear` on every one — its empirical contribution to the OR-gate on this benign-derived corpus is therefore null, but the homology arm is part of the measured pipeline rather than a paper-only claim.
+To reproduce, install commec with the BLAST databases configured (see step 3 in *Reproducing the paper* below); without that the homology arm degrades to a structured `skipped` diagnostic and the perplexity + complexity arms carry the screen.
 See [`REPORT.md`](REPORT.md) §6.1.

 ## Reproducing the paper